love4taylor/linux-egoist-deb/README.md

 # Self-use kernel

-Based on the Debian generic kernel configuration file
+Based on the Debian generic and cloud kernel configuration file

 ## Support Microarchitecture